h2suzuki/ansible-lxr-nupic.core/README.md

  - remove Lxr's httpd configuration file. c.f. `httpd_lxr_conf`
  - revert the changes on the httpd main configuration file: ServerName and Listen

-Additionally you may want to uninstall the packages that this playbook has installed.
-See "roles/lxr/setup/tasks/020-install_pkgs.yml" for the package names.
+To uninstall the packages that this playbook has installed for the requirements, see "roles/lxr/setup/tasks/020-install_pkgs.yml" for the package names.

 ## Additional references